thevenusproject/The-Venus-Project-website/README.md

     - Create `var_log` inside the root Vagrant directory on your host OS.
     - Create `sites-available` inside the root Vagrant directory on your host OS.
     - Put the `000-default.conf` file inside `sites-available`.
 This is Ubuntu's file for virtual hosts.
-5. Add tvp.example.com to your hosts file on your host OS, map it to 127.0.0.1 ([instructions](https://support.rackspace.com/how-to/modify-your-hosts-file/))
+5. Add newtvp.example.com to your hosts file on your host OS, map it to 127.0.0.1 ([instructions](https://support.rackspace.com/how-to/modify-your-hosts-file/))
 6. Create `newtvp` directory inside the root Vagrant directory on your host OS.

+Troubleshooting
+- If you get the error Errno::EADDRNOTAVAIL when doing `vagrant up`, see [this comment](https://github.com/mitchellh/vagrant/issues/3031#issuecomment-288570525).

 Debugging:
 - [How to configure Xdebug in PhpStorm through Vagrant](https://danemacmillan.com/how-to-configure-xdebug-in-phpstorm-through-vagrant/#content-remote-debugger-v8)